Pasta Fresca is a veggie-packed pasta dish that cooks in less than 15 minutes. This easy dinner recipe is fresh, light, and filling!

 How to Make Pasta Fresca

-Step 1: Cook the pasta
+Step 1: Cook the pasta.

-Start by adding a 12oz box of gluten free penne pasta, or your favorite pasta shape, into a large pot of salted boiling water then cook according to package directions for al dente.
+Start by adding a 12oz box of penne pasta, or your favorite pasta shape, into a large pot of salted boiling water then cook according to package directions for al dente.
 Drain then set aside.
 Keep the pasta cooking pot out as we’ll use it to combine all the ingredients at the end.

 brown rice noodles on a countertop

-Step 2: Cook the vegetables
+Step 2: Saute the vegetables.

 When the pasta is halfway done cooking, heat extra virgin olive oil in a 12″+ large skillet over heat that’s a touch above medium.
 Add sliced red onion, season with salt and pepper, then saute until the onions until crisp tender, 3-4 minutes.